 - 7. What if I miss my arraignment?

-What is an arraignment in Las Vegas, NV?
+1. What is an arraignment in Nevada?

 An arraignment hearing is typically the first court appearance in the life of a criminal case.
 It is where charges are formally brought against you and where you enter an initial plea.

-Do all arrests lead to an arraignment in Las Vegas, NV?
+2. Do all arrests lead to one?

-If prosecutors believe they have a weak case, charges will not be brought and the arraignment will be canceled.
+If prosecutors believe they have a weak case, charges will not be brought.
 If prosecutors believe they have a strong case, the arraignment will go as planned.

 Note that prosecutors frequently “join” related offenses and defendants into one case.
 Learn more about joinder.

-What happens at an arraignment?
+3. What happens during an arraignment?

 After the judge calls your case, you and/or your attorney appear in front of the judge.
 The judge then recites the charges against you and asks whether you plead guilty or not guilty.

 Your lawyer will then ask the prosecutors for a copy of your “discovery.”
 Discovery is the state’s evidence in your case such as

 Meanwhile, your attorney will try to negotiate a favorable plea bargain with the prosecutor.
 Most cases end in pleas where your charges are reduced or even dropped without a trial.

-Do I need to be present in court?
+6. Do I need to be present in court?

-What if I miss my arraignment?
+7. What if I miss my arraignment?

-If you missed your arraignment it is important you retain counsel right away.
+If you missed your arraignment, it is important you retain counsel right away.
 Your attorney can file a motion with the court to “quash” your bench warrant within a few days.